jquery/learn.jquery.com/content/getting-started/downloading-jquery.md

 ## jQuery Git - An Instant WIP Build For Testing

-This work-in-progress build (known as jQuery Git) is generated once a minute from the [ jQuery Git repository ]( http://github.com/jquery/jquery ).
+This work-in-progress build (known as jQuery Git) is generated once a minute from the [jQuery Git repository]( http://github.com/jquery/jquery ).
 It is provided as a convenience for anyone that wants to help test changes in the next version of jQuery.